hieptuanle/classroom/README.md

 This is a monorepo containing:

-- **Backend**: Express.js API with TypeScript, PostgreSQL, and Sequelize ORM
+- **Backend**: Express.js API with TypeScript, PostgreSQL, and Drizzle ORM
 - **mobile**: Expo React Native app with TypeScript and Expo Router

 ## Prerequisites